I think we all can agree that making more money and escaping your day job would make life a whole lot better!

-Photo Booths have been around for a long time and are becoming the thing to do at almost every event.
+Photo Booths have been around for a while now and are becoming the thing to do at almost every event.
 If you look at all the events in most major cities across the US it would be hard not to find photos being taken whether from a photographer, photo booth or smart phone.
 I think the concern usually comes from the term “photo booth” itself.
-This term is generally associated with the old school booths you went into as a kid.
+This term is generally associated with the old school booths.
 The industry has kept the title of photo booth but what they offer for events is far more advanced than one might think.
 So don’t let the term fool you!
 The classic photo booth has been reinventing itself time and time again.
 Need some validation before starting check out this article – Should YOU start a photo booth rental business?

 How much money can you make on a photo booth rental?

 You can find photo booth services on the low end ranging anywhere from $250-$500 on places like Groupon or Thumbtack.
-These are usually low end clients wanting deals.
+These are usually low end clients who value discounts.
 Companies selling photo booths at this rate are usually offering a lower end service or something with limited features.
-The more realistic clients who aren’t price shopping will be willing be spend $500-$1000.
-Really nice events may have deeper pockets and are willing to spend $1000-$3000.
-It just depends on what all the client wants to include in their booth and if the booth offers something very unique.
+The more realistic clients who aren’t price shopping will be willing be spending $500-$1000.
+Nice events may have deeper pockets and are willing to spend $1000-$3000.
+It just depends on what all the client wants to include in their package and if the booth offers something unique.

 How I got started in the photo booth rental business

-We’ve been doing wedding photography for the past 10 years and back in 2012 we started noticing how much fun our clients were having with photo booths at our events.
+We’ve been doing wedding photography for the past 10 years.
+Back in 2012 we started noticing at events how much fun our people were having with photo booths.
 However, nearly every photo booth seemed like it was straight out of a carnival from the 90’s.
 Something just didn’t add up!
-They were tacky looking and the picture quality wasn’t good.
-However, we noticed regardless of these limitations all the guests were still enjoying it and having a good time.
+They were tacky looking and the picture quality was terrible.
+Regardless of the limitations, guests were still loving it.
 My theory is people love taking selfies and photos with their friends.
-So when you combine that with alcohol and social media, it does something magical.
+So when you combine that with some music and alcohol, it does something magical.
 Nonetheless, we thought this would be a great add-on service to make our brand more memorable.